ibm-cloud-docs/satellite/hosts.md

     {: screen}

 5. If your host is assigned to a cluster, remove the worker node of the host by using the cluster name and worker ID that you previously retrieved.
-    ```
+    ```sh
     ibmcloud ks worker rm --cluster <cluster_name> --worker <worker_ID>
     ```
     {: pre}

 6. Remove the host from your {{site.data.keyword.satelliteshort}} location.
-    ```
+    ```sh
     ibmcloud sat host rm --location <location_name_or_ID> --host <host_ID>
     ```
     {: pre}

 7. Follow the instructions from your underlying infrastructure provider to complete one of the following actions:
-    * To reuse the host for other purposes, reload the operating system of the host.
+    - To reuse the host for other purposes, reload the operating system of the host.
 For example, you might reattach the host to a {{site.data.keyword.satelliteshort}} location later.
 When you reattach a host, the host name can remain the same as the previous name, but a new host ID is generated.
-    * To no longer use the host, delete the host from your infrastructure provider.
+    - To no longer use the host, delete the host from your infrastructure provider.